ubclaunchpad/rocket2/docs/GettingStarted.md

 # To retrieve an user from the database.
 facade.retrieve_user('StevenU') # returns steven_universe user model

-# If we try to retrieve a non-existant user, a LookupError will be thrown.
+# If we try to retrieve a non-existent: user, a LookupError will be thrown.
 facade.retrieve_user('fakeU') # returns 'User fakeU not found'

 # To query an user based on a parameter, a list of matching Users will be
 returned.
 facade.query_user(['name', 'Steven Universe'] # returns [steven_universe]

-# To query an user based on a non-existant parameter, an empty list will be
+# To query an user based on a non-existent parameter, an empty list will be
 returned.
 facade.query_user(['email', 'fakeemail@gmail.com'] # returns []